bidwolf/pro-bar/README.md

     # will be a wanted value
     mocked_awesome_method.return_value = 'mocked_value'
     mocked_instance = AwesomeFunctionality()
-    # This method call NotCareAboutThisFunctionality.awesome_method in somewhere
+    # This method is called NotCareAboutThisFunctionality.awesome_method somewhere
     result = mocked_instance.awesome_feature()
     # ... assert things only about AwesomeFunctionality
 ```